 When and Where do I submit my POE?

-Firstly, make sure you have made a copy of your POE before you hand it in.
-And keep your copy in a safe place.
+Firstly, make sure you have made a copy of your POE before you hand it in, and keep your copy in a safe place.

-So when you have finished writing your exam, you add the exam question and answer papers to your POE and hand all of it in at the same time.
+When you have finished writing your exam, you add the exam question and answer papers to your POE and hand all of it in at the same time.

 Planning your Study Calendar